Interview by Silvia Iacovcich

 There is a strong affinity between sound and visuals throughout your collaborations, for example, with filmmaker Helena Ohman.
 How important is AV in your work?

-CD: Increasingly so, I have become quite passionate about painting and digital art since the first album release.
-As the explosion of the NFT marketplaces begins to develop, I can see a stronger bond between music and art developing, and not to forget the development of artificial intelligence in sound and visual art.
-These things have made me excited about the future, and I see innovation happening in real-time.
-We have created a few videos and trailers for the songs for Instagram, and Dave, I have been experimenting with visual creations.
+CD: Increasingly, I have become passionate about painting and digital art since the first album release.
+As the explosion of the NFT marketplaces begins to develop, I can see a stronger bond between music and art developing, not to forget the development of artificial intelligence in sound and visual art.
+These things have excited me about the future, and I see innovation happening in real-time.
+We have created a few videos and trailers for the songs for Instagram, and Dave, and I have been experimenting with visual creations.

 DD: I might have focused more on visual arts in my life, except for the fact most of my family are so much better at it than me!
 As with music, I’ve loved what technology has allowed me to do in this area.
 Given my work on films, where music is strictly tied to someone else’s art form, I find a true collaboration of music and visuals very rewarding.

 GR: We were lucky to collaborate with some great visual artists during our live shows, and we’re all huge fans of certain movie soundtracks.
 The visual thing is something we’re enjoying and hoping to experiment with more as we continue.
 It was a great experience working with Helena on the crash video; it’s always fascinating to see visual artists respond to our music.
 Her films are beautiful.
 We’re hoping to do more of this in the future and perhaps will see what happens writing some music for a short film.